Australia’s Outback Off the Beaten Path: Go for Chillagoe!

 Royal Arch

-Ranger-guided tour (1.5 hour, easy/moderate difficulty).
-The cave consists of 11 caverns which you will explore with hand-held lamps.
-In the darkness you may spot bats and surprising fossils.
-The walk inside the cave is an 800 m (2,620 ft) walk with 300 steps – sometimes you need to watch the low height of the passages.
-The cave can be accessed from Royal Arch car park.
-When you walk through the remarkable woodland in the area, you will with a little bit of luck be able to spot both wallabies and wallaroos.
+Ranger-guided tour (1.5 hours, easy/moderate difficulty).
+The cave has 11 caverns, which you will explore with hand-held lamps.
+In the darkness, you may spot bats and surprising fossils.
+The walk inside the cave is an 800 m (2,620 ft) walk with 300 steps – sometimes, you need to watch the low height of the passages.
+The cave can be accessed from the Royal Arch car park.
+When you walk through the remarkable woodland in the area, you will, with a little luck, be able to spot both wallabies and wallaroos.

 The Archways